What is Data Enrichment?: 4 Critical Aspects

 Data Enrichment is achieved in the Big Data diaspora by including taxonomies, ontologies, and third-party libraries in the data processing architecture.
 When reliable and authoritative data is analyzed, organizations can offer improved business choices and personalized consumer experiences.

-For example, for a food delivery company, the demand of two different zip code locations can be the same based on the in-house sales data.
-But, when the company enriches its existing data by gathering population data of the two locations from trusted public sources, they may witness a change in the percentage of demands because of the varying population count.
-Such insights can assist companies in making better marketing decisions to boost demands.
+For example, for a food delivery company, the demand for two different zip code locations can be the same based on the in-house sales data.
+But, when the company enriches its existing data by gathering population data of the two locations from trusted public sources, it may witness a change in the percentage of demands because of the varying population count.
+Such insights can assist companies in making better marketing decisions to boost demand.

 Businesses carry out Data Enrichment to improve the information they currently have so they can make better-informed decisions.
 Apart from that, it helps businesses perform the following operations: